SIO-UAS/reflow-ioboard-hw/README.md

 # wireing

-I hope the labeling on the board are clear enough
+I hope the labeles on the board are clear enough

 # software